zemua/Editor-Subliminal/README.md

 # Editor-Subliminal
-Old project for making subliminal audios automatically Originally part of the website subliminalrich.com which manteinance has been discontinued in 2018
+Old project from 2012-2013 for making subliminal audios automatically

+Originally part of the website subliminalrich.com which manteinance has been discontinued in 2018